 Want to decrease the Medicaid budget?
 Increase Medicaid reimbursements (drastically) to Medicaid providers.
 More providers accepting Medicaid means more recipients receiving quality care and NOT checking into the ER….

 Money saved intelligently.
 Too bad the legislature didn’t ask my opinion prior to slashing Medicaid reimbursement rates.

-Posted on October 19, 2013, in Affordable Care Act, Budget, Congress, Denials of Medicaid Services, DHHS, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Gov. Pat McCrory, Government Shutdown, Health Care Exchange, Health Care Providers and Services, Hospitals, McCrory, MCO, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Illness, NC, North Carolina, Obama, Obamacare, Provider Medicaid Contracts, Reduction in Medicaid Payments, Reductions, Tax Dollars, Taxes, Taxpayers, Washington D.C. and tagged Aldona Wos, David Price, DHHS, Division of Medical Assistance, General Assembly, Health care provider, Hospital Association, Hospitals, Hospitals; Medicaid Recipients, Kaiser Family Foundation, Managed Care Organizations, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reimbursements, Mental health, North Carolina, North Carolina Society of Health Care Attorneys.
+Posted on October 19, 2013, in Affordable Care Act, Budget, Congress, Denials of Medicaid Services, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Hospitals, MCO, Media, Medicaid, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Mental Health, Mental Illness, NC, NC DHHS, North Carolina, Obamacare, Provider Medicaid Contracts, Reduction in Medicaid Payments, Reductions, Tax Dollars, Taxes, Taxpayers, Washington D.C. and tagged Aldona Wos, David Price, Division of Medical Assistance, General Assembly, Health care provider, Hospital Association, Hospitals, Hospitals; Medicaid Recipients, Kaiser Family Foundation, Managed Care Organizations, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reimbursements, Mental health, NC DHHS, North Carolina, North Carolina Society of Health Care Attorneys.
 Bookmark the permalink.
 Leave a comment.